basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 {{% callout warning %}}
 **The Performance Bottleneck**

-When I started processing just a few days' worth of emails, my computer sounded like it was going to catch on fire.
+When I started processing just a few days' worth of emails, even with a 12-core CPU and a 24GB GPU, my computer sounded like it was going to catch on fire.
 Processing hundreds of gigabytes of personal data is a massive undertaking, and it's clear that my current approach isn't scalable enough.
 {{% /callout %}}